Daylily-Informatics/daylily/README.md

    ![](docs/images/assets/ks_rg.png)

    - The above is actually a compressed view of the jobs managed for a sample moving through this pipeline.
-This view is of the dag which properly reflects parallelized jobs.... think UFO.
+This view is of the dag which properly reflects parallelized jobs.

      ![](docs/images/assets/ks_dag.png)